-- System Log Provides information about system events. - Access Log By default, the Access Log lists all failed attempts to access the camera but can be
+• System Log - Provides information about system events.

-- Server Report Provides information about the server status and should always be included when requesting support. - Parameter List Shows the unit's parameters and their current settings. - Connection List Lists all clients that are currently accessing video.
+- Access Log By default, the Access Log lists all failed attempts to access the camera but can be configured to list all connections to the camera, whether successful or not.
+Go to Support > Logs & Reports > Configuration and select the desired level of information from the list.
+See below for more information.
+The Access Log is useful for various purposes such as tracking all access to the camera, system analysis and troubleshooting. - Server Report Provides information about the server status and should always be included when requesting support. - Parameter List Shows the unit's parameters and their current settings. - Connection List Lists all clients that are currently accessing video.
 It is also used for system analysis and troubleshooting. - Crash Report Generates an archive with debugging information.
 Note that the report takes several minutes to generate.